munificent/craftinginterpreters/book/optimization.md

 For whatever platform you program in, it is worth getting familiar with a decent profiler on it.
 You don't need to be a master.
 I have learned things within minutes of throwing a program at a profiler that would have taken me *days* to discover on my own through trial and error.
-Seriously -- profilers wonderful, magical tools.
+Profilers are wonderful, magical tools.

 ## Faster Hash Table Probing

-Enough pontificating, let's make some performance charts go up and to the right.
+Enough pontificating, let's get some performance charts going up and to the right.
 The first optimization we'll do, it turns out, is about the *tiniest* possible change we could make to our VM.
-There's a lot of scaffolding *around* the change we'll have to deal with, but the main optimization itself is pint-sized.
+There's a lot of scaffolding around the change we'll have to deal with, but the main optimization itself is pint-sized.

 When I first got the bytecode virtual machine that clox is descended from working, I did what any self-respecting VM hacker would do.
 I cobbled together a